 The parent/guardian should be advised to contact the National Pandemic Flu be cleaned, the bed stripped, and all hard surfaces, including taps and door handles, cleaned with a regular disinfectant.

 Service or their GP for further advice.

-Once the child has been discharged to their parent/guardian, the Sanatorium will f international boarders), the sick child will need to remain in the Sanatorium and nursed in isolation until they are symptom-free for 48 hours.
+Once the child has been discharged to their parent/guardian, the Sanatorium will

 Care as for day pupils.